kiro7shiro/xlsx-fuzzyparser/README.md

 # xlsx-fuzzyparser

-Parse *.xslx into data objects using fuzzy search.
+Parse *.xslx files into data objects using fuzzy search.

+When you work in a place where your colleagues don't always follow the standard, but you still want to programmatically extract the data from those files.
+Then this library is for you.